-You can note the error you see and do a search on Google to find out whether it’s been handled before or not.
-Most likely other users have had similar or the exact same issue and found help.
+Note the error you see and do a search on Google to find out whether it’s already been handled.
+Most likely, other users have had a similar or same issue and found help.

-10. Still no luck?
-Report the issue to Instagram
+Still No Luck?
+Report the Issue to Instagram

-If none of the steps listed here resolved the problem, you can report the bug from within the app for Instagram to investigate.
-Make sure you give as much detail about the issue you’re facing in the report, the device you’re using and what you were doing before and when it stopped working.
+If none of the steps listed here resolve the problem, report the bug from within the app to have Instagram investigate.
+Make sure you give a detailed response about the issue you’re facing, the device you’re using, and what you were doing before and when it stopped working.
 The same applies to issues with signing in to your account.

 Open the Instagram app and shake your phone to report the problem.